-Let's write communicate someone sent to get information and a start antennae a large group of ants living together Match the words on the left with their ant colony talk meaning on the right scout the growths on an insect's head e these pronouns e sentences. use their to complete Pronouns can be used in the place of nouns. it antennae to communicate.
-When dr doesn't matter if drop crumbs of food.
+J. S. C. Let's write communicate someone sent to get information Child V antennae a large group of ants living together Match the words o the left with their ant colony talk meaning on the ric aht. scout the growths on an insect's head Use these pronouns to o the sentences. use their ant drop crumbs, ants pick ennae to communicate. doesr o't matter if drop crumbs of food.
 Ants will eat the crumbs.
-The queen ant stays in the ant colony. work hard for an d the dove.
-Under adjectives are taken from the fable about the ant rline the adverbs in red and circle the adjectives in n in sentences of your own. lovely strongly suddenly little
+The queen ant sta ys in the ant colony. is the most important ant.
+All the ants work hard for .
+Wow!
+Look at t hat is an ant colony.
+Let's write These adverbs and adjectives are taken from the fable about the ant and the dove.
+Underline the adverbs in red and circle the adjectives in blue.
+Now use them in sentences of your own. lovely strongly suddenly little intere erm 1 - Week 7-8